I Want To...

 Mark Albert Marzinke, Ph.D.

-Dr. Mark Marzinke is an assistant professor of pathology and medicine at the Johns Hopkins University School of Medicine.
-Dr. Marzinke serves as the Director of Pre-analytical Chemistry and Main Chemistry in the Johns Hopkins Hospital Core Laboratories, and is the Director of the Clinical Pharmacology Analytical Laboratory within the Division of Clinical Pharmacology.
+Dr. Mark Marzinke is Associate Professor of Pathology and Medicine at the Johns Hopkins University School of Medicine.
+Dr. Marzinke serves as the Director of General Chemistry in the Johns Hopkins Hospital Core Laboratories, and is the Director of the Clinical Pharmacology Analytical Laboratory within the Division of Clinical Pharmacology.
+He is also Co-Director of the HIV Prevention Trials Network Laboratory Center.

-- Director, Pre-analytical Chemistry and General Chemistry, The Johns Hopkins Hospital
+- Director, General Chemistry, The Johns Hopkins Hospital

 - Director Clinical Pharmacology Analytical Laboratory